 Response to international disasters and complex humanitarian emergencies may be needed during the fellow year as well, potential collaborating organizations include but are not limited to Rescue Committee, Oxfam, CARE, Red Cross/Red Crescent, Médecins Sans Frontières, Samaritan’s Purse, Missions to the World, Catholic Relief Services.

-Interested applicants can send inquiries to Di Black, our emergency medicine coordinator.
-If interested in applying attach your CV and letter of interest as well.
+Interested applicants can send inquiries to Kellsie Sutherland, our Health Education Specialist.
+If interested in applying, attach your CV and letter of interest as well.